joysoft33/WeatherMood/README.md

 # Sample application to study Angular & Material

-This simple application that plays music according to a city weather.
+A simple application that plays music according to a city weather.

 - first wait for a city name
 - retrieve the current city weather using the OpenWheatherMap API